Can Relationship Therapy Help A Couple Stay Together?

 What is the best relationship advice?

-Can therapy help get over relationships?
+Can therapy help a person get over a relationship?

 Can therapy help you fall in love again?